 XL Bully vs. Pitbulls

-In comparison to the Pitbull, the XL bullies have more well-defined muscles.
+In comparison to the Pitbull, XL bullies have more well-defined muscles.
 Even though these dogs are strongly built and muscular it does not take away from their sweet and soft personalities.
-Some more specific attributes include having noticeably wrinkly skin and as they increase in size they become more pronounced.
+Some more specific attributes include having noticeably wrinkly skin and as they increase in size the wrinkles become more pronounced.

 More Information About the XL Bully